Panagiotis Ballas

-Panagiotis Ballas (Παναγιώτης Μπάλλας, born 6 September 1993) is a Greek professional footballer who plays as a defensive midfielder.
+Panagiotis Ballas (Παναγιώτης Μπάλλας, born 6 September 1993) is a Greek professional footballer who plays as a defensive midfielder for Gamma Ethniki club Trikala.

 Club career

 Ballas joined Atromitos in 2008 from Akadimia Elpides Karditsas.
 He made his debut for the first team in a home game against Kavala, on the final matchday of the 2010–11 season.

 In July 2016, Ballas joined German 3.
 Liga side Sonnenhof Großaspach.
 On 16 December 2016, Ballas mutually terminated his contract with the team.
 On 14 January 2017, he returned to Greece, where he joined Super League club Panionios.

 On 8 September 2017, Ballas signed a three-year contract with AEL, on a free transfer.
 After limited game time with AEL, in the summer of 2020 he joined city rivals Apollon Larissa.

 On 14 September 2021, Ballas joined Anagennisi Karditsa.
 After two seasons, on 29 August 2023 he joined Egaleo.